 2015 Recipient: Nathan Palmer, Social & Economic Sciences Research Center, Washington State University

 2014 Recipient: Kyle Davis, Office for Survey Research, Michigan State University

 2013 Recipient: Alycia Cameron, Center for Survey Research, Indiana University

-To make a donation to the John M. Kennedy Achievement Award or the John Tarnai Memorial Scholarship, please email AASRO Treasurer, Ashley Bowers at email@example.com.
+To make a donation to the John M. Kennedy Achievement Award or the John Tarnai Memorial Scholarship, please email AASRO Treasurer, Shelly Wymer at firstname.lastname@example.org.